kfjahnke/envutil/README.md

 The resulting value, fov', is what you pass to envutil - it's slightly larger than the 'ctc' value, because it's now measured edge-to-edge.
+Note also that to have the x0, x1, y0 and y1 parameters honoured, you must pass --hfov 0 explicitly - if the default is picked or a non-zero value is passed, these 'extent' parameters will be ignored.

 ## --width EXTENT    width of the output